-Disability Age-related rates based on experience; see table of sample rates.
-All incidences are assumed to be duty-related.
-Allowance for combined service annuity Liabilities for former, vested members are increased by 13.00% to account for the effect of some participants having eligibility for a Combined Service Annuity.
 Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.
-Refund of contributions Account balances accumulate interest until normal retirement date and are discounted back to the valuation date.
-All employees withdrawing after becoming eligible for a deferred benefit are assumed to take the larger of the contributions accumulated with interest or the value of the deferred benefit.
+Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
+Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
 Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 55.
 Percentage married 85% of active members are assumed to be married.
 Actual marital status is used for members in payment status.
 Age of spouse Females are assumed to be two years younger than their spouses, and males are assumed to be two years older than their spouses.
 Eligible children Each member may have two dependent children depending on member's age.
 Assumed first child is born at member's age 28 and second child at member's age 31.
-Form of payment Married members retiring from active status are assumed to elect subsidized Joint and Survivor form of annuity as follows: 20% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 55% elect 100% Joint & Survivor option Remaining married and unmarried members are assumed to elect the Straight Life option.
+Form of payment Married members retiring from active status are assumed to elect subsidized Joint and Survivor form of annuity as follows: 12.5% elect 50% Joint & Survivor option 12.5% elect 75% Joint & Survivor option 70.0% elect 100% Joint & Survivor option Remaining married and unmarried members are assumed to elect the Straight Life option.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Decrement operation Withdrawal decrements do not operate during retirement eligibility.
 Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
 Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.